cosmob3/code-journal/README.md

 TODO: **Work on User Input**
 - X Make sure it all sits in the middle
 - X Add 2 separate sections for information
-- Get "Special Ability" dropdown menu to sit on top of backstory text box
+- X Get "Special Ability" dropdown menu to sit on top of backstory text box
-- Add Header and Footer
+- X Add Header and Footer
-- Center Button
+- X Center Button

 Finding it tricky to stack some content on top of other content.
-Trying to use flexbox and grid
+Trying to use flexbox and grid.

+...
+Realizing the reason why things weren't stacking properly is just because they were in a `<div>`.
+No CSS needed.
+Just the backspace key

+Input is finished!

 ## January 31, 2022